SolaWing/AutoLayoutVisualFormatLanguage/Readme.md

 for swift, you can use string interpolation directly.

 ##### Connect between views. (same as [Apple's Syntax][0])
-Compatible NOTE: Apple horizontal use leading to trailing, I think Left to Right is more controllable and less confuse. so in my implementation, default H: means Left to Right(not leading to trailing), and a new keyword F: meas leading to trailing(same as Apple VFL H:)
+Compatible NOTE: Apple default horizontal use leading to trailing, I think Left to Right is more controllable and less confuse. so in my implementation, default H: means Left to Right(not leading to trailing), and a new keyword F: meas leading to trailing(same as Apple VFL H:)

 * Connect two view with standard space: